 7. Grand Rapids, MN

-Grand Rapids is a small city with beautiful buildings and more beautiful people in this small town located on the beautiful Upper Mississippi River.
+Grand Rapids is a small town with beautiful buildings and charming people.
+Grand Rapids is located on the beautiful Upper Mississippi River.

-Attracting visitors from all over the country, this small town recently made it into a national ranking of beautiful Main Streets in America.
+Attracting visitors nationwide, Grand Rapids’ historic downtown recently became a national ranking of beautiful Main Streets in America.